jimmynotjim/scrollnav/README.md

 ## Errors

 The plugin will refuse to build and log an error message if it doesn't find your desired container or any sections within the container.
 If the nav doesn't show up on load, check your browser's console.

+## Issues

+There are a few known issues, including poor location updating when scrolling on touch devices.
+If you find any others please submit them to the issue tracker.

 ## License